joaoazevedo/zkBootcamp/hw6/exercises/contracts/erc20/README.md

 Tests will run against any implementations.

-**Warning**: Tests are going to show compilation errors at the beggning.
+**Warning**: Tests are going to show compilation errors at the beginning.
 You have to fix it.

 You should modify **ONLY** the file `erc20.cairo` in `exercises/contracts/`.